flumiie/flumiie/README.md

 ## I'm a Web & App Developer

 - 🌱 I’m currently learning multiple kinds of stuff to keep me going
-- ⚡ I love to draw & create stuff that is brand new to me.
-P.S: Currently learning Rust
+- ⚡ I love to draw & create stuff that is brand new to me

 ### Spotify Playing 🎧